jorail/PiedPiperS/README.md

 Additions from the lok.ini branch as of version 170, https://github.com/jorail/PiedPiperS/tree/lok.ini

 The file lok.ini specifies the loco name, WiFi and motor parameters.
-It is read at the startup of the program and defines values corresponding global variables.
+It is read at the startup of the program and defines values of corresponding global variables.
 Later online modification and saving of a new parameter set is possible, but should be used with care and some knowledge of their program functionality.

 Optional: Online monitoring of power data by measuring motor current and supply voltage during operation by analog input reading at ESP32 ADC Channels 7 and 6.
-The current and voltage measurements requires the addition of 4 measuring resistors between the step-up converter and the motor IC.
+The current and voltage measurements require the addition of 4 measuring resistors between the step-up converter and the motor IC.
 The readings are converted to display the power consumption of the motor online on the control panel.
 A dedicated /powerdata panel displays a chart.js diagram with joint trends of speed settings, voltage, current and power use.
+Data is requrested every second by get requrests and the servers response is sent as JSON message.

 Please feel invited to pass your comments on github or via e-mail, if you have any suggestions for further improvement or new applications for PiedPiperS.